 Opalescence® Take-Home Whitening Kit

-Dr. Newman believes that Opalescence® Take-Home Whitening Gels can produce some of the best teeth whitening results to his Nashville patients.
+At Clint Newman, DDS, we believe that Opalescence® Take-Home Whitening Gels can produce some of the best teeth whitening results to his Nashville patients.
 The kits utilize a peroxide gel applied to the teeth using bleaching trays that resemble mouth guards and remain on the teeth for an hour or longer.

 After Teeth Whitening